Esri/arcgis-maps-sdk-java-samples/ogc/wmts-layer/README.md

 ## About the data

 We acknowledge the use of imagery provided by services from the [Global Imagery Browse Services (GIBS)](https://wiki.earthdata.nasa.gov/display/GIBS/), operated by the [NASA/GSFC/Earth Science Data and Information System (ESDIS)](https://earthdata.nasa.gov/) with funding provided by NASA/HQ.
+This sample shows the Digital Elevation Model (Color Index, SRTM) layer from the WMTS service provided by GIBS, using the "SRTM_Color_Index" identifier.

 ## Tags